andhikaprima/BRIN_HPC_PreWorkshop_eDNA/README.md

 ## 11 Mari mencoba Dada2 pipeline
-1. Jalankan R
+1. Jalankan R [Langkah 6-7]

-2. Load package Dada2
+2. Load package Dada2 [Langkah 9]

 3. Setting Working Directory and File Paths
 ```
 setwd("~/workshop/eDNAmasterclass")
 ```

-Now, you must set the path to the files you were provided with.
-For me this is
+Now, you must set the path to the files you were provided
 ```
 path <- "./MiSeq_SOP"
 ```